Fellow millennials, let’s talk engagement!

 But we don’t just mean the period before your wedding day; we're also referring to the ways in which you and your guests will interact come the official launch party of your latest branding venture—Married You™.
 Any successful brand nowadays appreciates the importance of engaging an audience by providing them with a quality experience.

 For the millennial attendees’ part, they’re most excited about dressing up, dancing, and visiting a new place.
-They’re also paying way more attention to decor (42 percent) than Gen Xers (27 percent).
+They’re also paying way more attention to décor (42 percent) than Gen Xers (27 percent), according to the survey on WeddingWire.
 But what they’re not about is messy drunks on the dance floor or the specifics of your escort cards and ceremony readings.

 "Thinking about what people are looking forward to and paying attention to can help couples figure out where they should put their effort," says Chertoff.
 "Spend your time and money on what you’re really excited about and also things that your guests are really excited about for a much more meaningful day."